SiddharthMathurDeveloper/DSA/Arrays & Hashing/Patterns.md

 -> 1051.
 Height Checker ⭐️⭐️ [Hashing using Array | Constraints Matter | Logic itself]

 -> 217. Contains Duplicate ⭐️ [Hashing using collection | Basic ]

+1748.
+Sum of Unique Elements ⭐️ [One Add on condition remove on condition , when condition goes over the required then stop doing the calutations]
 ```